-sought to set off the assessed loss from earlier years.
-The court refused to allow the company to set off its assessed loss.
-Centlivres CJ stated the following:3 "The mere fact that it kept itself alive during that and subsequent periods does not mean that during those periods it was carrying on a trade.
-It is clear from the stated case that it closed down its business and as long as it kept its business closed it cannot be said to have been carrying on a trade, despite any intention it might have had to resume its trading activities at a future date."
 Although the "trade" requirement may have been firmly established, difficulties still arise in determining whether a company's activities constitute the carrying on of a trade.
-This can happen when - - the nature of the activity itself does not fall within the meaning of "trade" as defined in section 1(1); - the company's activities have taken place before the commencement of trade; - the company conducts non-trade activities after it has ceased trading; or - the anti-avoidance provisions of section 103(2) apply.
+This can happen when - - the nature of the activity itself does not fall within the meaning of the term "trade" as defined in section 1(1); - the company's activities have taken place before the commencement of trade; - the company conducts non-trade activities after it has ceased trading; or - the anti-avoidance provisions of section 103(2) apply.

-4.1.3 Non-trade income As pointed out in Silke on South African Income Tax :4 "In spite of its wide meaning, the term 'trade' does not embrace all activities that might produce income, for example, income in the form of interest, dividends, annuities or pensions."
-The watching over of investments does not constitute a trade.5 The earning of interest on funds advanced by a holding company to its subsidiary was held not to constitute the carrying on of a trade.6 The definition of "trade" in section 1(1) includes the word "business", and the issue frequently arises whether a company's investing activities constitute a business of moneylending.
+4.1.3 Non-trade income As pointed out in Silke on South African Income Tax $-^4$ "In spite of its wide meaning, the term 'trade' does not embrace all activities that might produce income, for example, income in the form of interest, dividends, annuities or pensions."
+The watching over of investments does not constitute a trade.5 The earning of interest on funds advanced by a holding company to its subsidiary was held not to constitute the carrying on of a trade.6 The definition of the term "trade" in section 1(1) includes the word "business", and the issue frequently arises whether a company's investing activities constitute a business of moneylending.
 If they do, the company would be able to meet the "trade" requirement.
 The same would apply to a company carrying on share-dealing.7 As to what constitutes a moneylending business the following remarks of Nicholas AJA in Sentra-Oes Koöperatief Bpk v KBI are useful:8 "Whether a person is a money-lender is a question of fact.
 It is not enough that a person has on several occasions lent money at interest.
 To qualify as a moneylender it is requisite that he should be in the business of money-lending.
 That imports a certain degree of system and continuity about the transactions and that he is a person who is ready and willing to lend to all and sundry if they are acceptable to him.
 See Secretary for Inland Revenue v Crane 1977 (4) SA 761 (T) at 768C-F,7 which was cited with approval by Friedman AJA in the Solaglass case at 271C-D.8."
-3 At SATC 245.

-4 AP de Koker & RC Williams Silke on South African Income Tax [online] (My LexisNexis: September 2016) in § 7.2.
+In ITC 9579 a company that derived interest income from loans to its shareholders was held not to be carrying on a business of moneylending.
+Under certain circumstances it is possible for a company to carry on a business of investment.
+In ITC 770 Dowling J stated the following:10 "A business of investment in shares in companies is a well-established occupation in the business world and in my opinion it falls under all or some of the words 'trade', 4 A P de Koker and R C Williams Silke on South African Income Tax [electronic version] (My LexisNexis: August 2013) LexisNexis Butterworths in § 7.2.
 5 ITC 1275 (1978) 40 SATC 197 (C).